 - Bacterial infections, such as those caused by campylobacter or clostridium perfringens

 Slippery Elm Bark Remedy for Dog Diarrhea and Bloody Stool

 Slippery elm bark works well for many health issues with dogs, including diarrhea that causes hematochezia (bloody stools), which can happen with colitis.
 I have a dog who comes for boarding that gets stress colitis with bloody stools, and we use GastroElm Plus during his stay.

 is made with 80% slippery elm bark powder, and is intended for use with pancreatitis in dogs, ulcers in horses, as well as vomiting, diarrhea, and other gastrointestinal problems in cats, dogs, or horses.
 It is formulated and manufactured in the U.S. using the finest human-grade herbs available.
 GastroElm Plus

 What to Do If Your Dog Has Blood in His Stool

 • See your vet if your dog is pooping blood.
 If your dog has pale gums, becomes lethargic, vomits, or has diarrhea, see the emergency vet at once.

 • Bring along a fecal sample so your vet can immediately start ruling out parasites and protozoans.
 The stool sample needs to be no more than 12 hours old to grant testing accuracy.

-• If you're dealing with colitis, you can try a brief fast followed by a bland diet, as a vet explains in the video below.
+• If you're dealing with colitis, you can ask your vet about trying a brief fast followed by a bland diet.

 Disclaimer: This article is not to be used as a substitute for professional veterinary advice.
 If your dog is pooping blood, see your vet to rule out serious medical conditions.
 By reading this article, you accept this disclaimer.